huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 ### Preferred units​
 You can decide which units you would like to use for measuring different vitals.

-In **Units**, select the metrics that are being measured in the app and choose the unit of measurement that you prefer to use.
+In **Units**, select the metrics that are being measured in the Huma App and choose the unit of measurement that you prefer to use.
 This will affect both how the data is collected and displayed to you.

 The selected measurement unit will appear below each metric.